 “Eyes” | William Gass ’47

+Many critics have noted the extraordinary powers of language, its music and rhythms, in the fiction of Gass, whom the New York Times calls “our greatest living champion of the sentence.”
 The writer’s sentence-level virtuosity is fully on display in this collection of two novellas and four shorter stories.
 The pieces range from “In Camera,” one of the longer works, about the reclusive proprietor of a photography shop, to “Don’t Even Try, Sam,” in which the narrator is the aging piano from the classic film “Casablanca.”

-“Library of Souls” | Ransom Riggs ’01
+“A Map of Days” | Ransom Riggs ’01

 “Sweetbitter” | Stephanie Danler ’06

 In this beautifully written, often wrenching and wry humorous novel, Danler’s young heroine arrives in New York City in the summer of 2006, full of unfocused, self-doubting ambition, and finds a job as a “back waiter” in a fine restaurant near Union Square.
 She begins, clumsily at first, to develop a refined palate even as she struggles to define her own needs, to rely on herself and to make the city her own.
 Danler is at her best in evoking the backstage rush and urgency of restaurant work, the conflicts and colorful characters, the afterhours bonding and the anxious energies of young people trying to find their existential footing in New York.

 “Turtles All the Way Down” | John Green ’00